humhub/documentation/docs/admin/installation.md

 ## Enable production mode

 By default, HumHub is shipped in debug mode.
-After successful installation it's automatically switches to production mode.
+After a successful installation, it automatically switches to production mode.

-You can see the current mode at `Administration -> Information`.
+You can see the current mode at ``Administration > Information``.

 ## Enable debug mode

-To activate Debug Mode:
+Activating Debug Mode:
-1. create new file called `.env` in project root
+1. Create a new file called ``.env`` in the project root.
-2. copy contents of `.env.example` to `.env`
+2. Copy the contents of ``.env.example`` into the newly created ``.env`` file.
-3. make sure that value of `HUMHUB_DEBUG` is `1`
+3. Ensure that the value of ``HUMHUB_DEBUG`` is set to ``1``.

-You can see the current mode at `Administration -> Information`.
+You can see the current mode at ``Administration > Information``.

 ## Verify

 - **Cronjobs**

-    You can find the last execution and number of open background jobs at: ``Administration -> Information -> Background jobs``
+    You can find the last execution and number of open background jobs at: ``Administration > Information > Background jobs``

 - **Error log**

     Check the log for error messages and warnings.
-These can be viewed directly in Humhub under YXZ.  ``Administration -> Information -> Logging``
+These can be viewed directly in Humhub under YXZ.  ``Administration > Information > Logging``

 - **Protected folders**